dabeaz/curio/README.rst

 standard asyncio module.
 Most users will probably find it to be a bit too-low level--it's probably best to think of it as a library for building libraries.
-Although you might not use it directly, many of its ideas have influend other libraries with similar functionality.
+Although you might not use it directly, many of its ideas have influenced other libraries with similar functionality.

 Important Disclaimer
 --------------------